albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/style_ranking_popularity.png?raw=true" max-height="200" title="Average position of each beer, ranked by number of reviews">
 </p>

-For instance, Sour Ale is the best rated beer followed by Stout.
-For all climates apart from Csb and Dfc where it is Porter, the third best rated beer is IPA.
-On the other hand, the most popular beers are very different from the best rated beers with IPA in first place and Pale Ale in second.
-Variability is also low and only affects ranks 3-8.

-Indeed, when looking at the average position of each beer style, Sour Ale is first with 1.0, followed by Stout with 2.0, IPA with 3.2 and Porter with 3.8.
-However, when observing the most rated beers, Sour Ale is not even in the top three!
-Its average position is in fact 5.4.
-The top four are IPA with 1.0, Pale Ale with 2.0, Brown Ale at 3,3 and Porter at 3.7.
-This means that the most popular beer is not necessarily the most preferred.

-Although these are only small varibilites, we chose to investigate these with the different climate factors to see if they might be more consequential.
-However, for the three categories that are climate schemes, seasonal precipitations and heat levels, the top three beers are the same (Sour Ale, Stout, IPA) and so are the most-rated beers (IPA, Pale Ale, Brown Ale).

-ADD WORD CLOUD THAT CHARACTERISE THESE BEERS?

 In summary, the ratings given to the beer styles between the various climates are significantly different.
 But, the ratings of the beer styles for the different climate factors are very similar.
 Therefore, the beer style rankings don't seem to be affected by the climate.
 This can make us think that there is a different appreciation of the beers in general (ie. higher or lower ratings for all beer styles), but the order of their preference is the same.
 We therefore need to find a new parameter to investigate that could clarify the difference in ratings given to the various beers.

-One of the potential explanation for this is linked with the fact that the chosen general types regroup many different kind of beers in one.
-We decided to investigate the different statistics linked with the beers and to see if some had a big variation inside of each type.
-The one that came on top was the alcohol by volume (ABV) as one can see in the following plot.
+One of the potential explanation for this is the fact that the chosen general types regroup many different kinds of beers in one.
+By investigating the beer's features to see if some had a big variation inside of each type, one was coming on top : the alcohol by volume (ABV), as one can see in the following plot.

 <p align="center">
   <br>